iixiiartist/setique-founderhq/README.md

 - Verify Edge Function `groq-chat` is deployed
 - Check `GROQ_API_KEY` is set in Supabase secrets
 - Ensure workspace has AI usage quota remaining

+**❌ "AI Agents timing out or returning 504"**
+- Ensure `you-agent-run` Edge Function is deployed with latest streaming support
+- Check `YOUCOM_API_KEY` is set in Supabase secrets
+- Try a more specific query (e.g., company name instead of broad market segment)
+- The agents use SSE streaming to prevent timeouts on long-running research

 **❌ "Payment features not working"**
 - Verify Stripe publishable key is set